ahudock/ahudock/README.md

 - Communicates effectively with colleagues, clients, stakeholders, and users
 - Works efficiently with distributed teams in a fully-remote environment
 - Accurately translates design and marketing requirements into software
-- Ability to dig in and solve problems given limited direction or background
+- Resourcefulness in solving problems given little context or background info
 - IT generalist, but most experienced in LEMP/LAMP and frontend development
 - Eager learner who strives to be a conscientious worker and good human being

 ## EXPERIENCE

 ### Freelance Full-Stack Developer, J. Random LLC (global), 2008--present
+- Programming, sysadmin, InfoSec, design, IT consulting, project management
+- Built, secured, and administered servers, usually baremetal/CentOS and AWS EC2
+- Designed, built, customized, and troubleshot wide variety of websites
-- Programming, sysadmin, infosec/cybersecurity, design, IT consulting, and project management, sometimes for standalone clients but predominantly as a member of the small, close-knit engineering teams of a few PNW-based agencies
+- Served a culturally and geographically diverse clientele, sometimes independently but mostly as a member of the close-knit engineering teams of two small PNW-based agencies (~13 years at ITPDX LLC, 2+ at ThreeProng LLC)

 ### HW/SW Technician, Intel Corp (Hillsboro, OR), 2005--2006
 - Contract hardware and software technician for the CPU Satellite